List of tourist attractions in Kozhikode: S.M. Street

-Regional Science Centre and Planetarium

 Sarovaram Biopark

 Sarovaram is an eco-friendly bio-park in Kozhikode city.
 It is a project meant for conservation of the wetlands through eco-friendly tourism interventions by sustainable methods.
 This is one of the 27 wetlands of natural importance identified by the Government of India for conservation under National Wetland conservation program.
 The wetlands are rich with 7 mangrove spices, 29 mangrove associates and fauna ranging from protozoa to Otter.
 It is also a congenial habitat for 20 types of water birds, 2 bird associated with water, 3 birds associated with waterlogged reeds and 9 land birds.
 The 11 km long canal connects Korappuzha and Kallai rivers and brings in periodic influx of saline water which makes the habitat ideal for mangrove, fisheries and other biota.
-The major components of the project are canal walkway, boating facilities, Otter Park, Butterfly Park, bird sanctuary, aquarium, coracles, floating rafts, board-walk, park/ musical fountain, open-air theatre, Interpretation centre etc.

 Tali Siva Temple

 The Tali Siva temple was one of the two Brahmanical royal temples patronized by the Zamorin (the other being the Valayanaattu Kavu) and to this day remains one of the most important spiritual and cultural centres in Kozhikode.
 The temple's date of origin is uncertain but was most likely built during the foundation of the city itself in the 12th century or before.
 The temple is surrounded by gigantic walls of 'elephant belly' (aana palla) type with broad base and narrower neck at the top.
 One of the two tanks attached to the temple can be seen to the right.
-The temple hosts the annual 'competition for scholars' called Revathi Pattathanam attended by eminent scholars and philophers of Bharatiya Mimamsa, Prabhakara Mimamsa, Vedanta Mimamsa and Vyakarana.
+The temple hosts the annual 'competition for scholars' called Revathi Pattathanam attended by eminent scholars and philosophers of Bharatiya Mimamsa, Prabhakara Mimamsa, Vedanta Mimamsa and Vyakarana.
 The temple was also the site for the famous anti-caste agitation of 1911 organized by Krishna Vakil (editor of Mithavadi) and advocate Manjeri Rama Ayyar for the rights of 'low-caste' people to use the road between the tank and the temple.

 Mishkal Mosque

 Mishkal Mosque is one of the oldest mosques in Kerala.
 The Mosque was built by an Arab merchant, Nakhooda Mishkal, nearly 650 years ago.
 It is named Mishkal Mosque after him.
 It is located in Kuttichira, a part of Thekkepuram region in Kozhikode city.
 In 1510, the mosque was partially burned in a Portuguese attack.
 The top floors of the mosque still display some of that damage.
 Mishkal Mosque originally had five stories.
 It was reconstructed after the fire in 1510 and now has four stories.
 Typical for similarly aged mosques of the region, it has no cupolas and minarets and heavily employs timber.
-According to some historians, Kerala’s temple architecture influenced the architecture of old mosques in Kerala which have gopuram-style entrance arches and no minarets.
+According to some historians, Kerala's temple architecture influenced the architecture of old mosques in Kerala which have gopuram-style entrance arches and no minarets.